-That’s why it might be a good idea to get yourself a pair of boots if you’re planning on moving to Calgary.
+That’s why getting yourself a pair of boots might be a good idea if you’re planning on moving to Calgary.

 The sudden temperature rise can confuse trees and make them think that spring has arrived, only to freeze a week later.
 But locals welcome the warm relief from cold winter weather with open arms.

-Calgary tends to cool down more at night compared to Edmonton due to its proximity to the Rocky mountains.
+Calgary tends to cool down more at night than Edmonton due to its proximity to the Rocky mountains.

 To sum it up, Calgary is at a higher elevation and closer to the mountains, which leads to more unpredictable weather.
 On the plus side, you can get unexpectedly warm winter days with Chinook winds.